Nevena1997/GraalVM/README.md

 Relevant commands for build process:
 - `mx build` command builds one suite (if you want to build a specific Graal subproject like Truffle, Sulong, compiler etc, you should go to the specific directory and then invoke `mx build` from there)
-- `mx graalvm-home` shows the path to the latest build output directory, which is located in `sdk/` directory - you should have 2 symbolic links pointing to `latest_graalvm` and `latest_graalvm_home`. `latest_graalvm_home` points to the latest build output.
+- `mx graalvm-home` shows the path to the latest build output directory, which is located in `sdk/` directory - you should have two symbolic links pointing to `latest_graalvm` and `latest_graalvm_home`. `latest_graalvm_home` points to the latest build output.

 The `/vm` suite allows you to build custom GraalVM distributions by specifying which components you wish to include.
 This can be done via command-line arguments, environment variables or files.